mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: System Design

-\textbf{Drone physical knowledge-aid extraction.} Since each platform supports one drone landing at a time, we need to identify distinguishing features of the landing drone, which effectively differentiates the drone from noise, and use it to extract landing drone-specific measurements from the aligned tracking results.
-Our findings reveal that drones exhibit periodic micro-motions (\eg, propeller rotation), and the events generated by these micro-motions display distinct structure characteristics (\eg, circular patterns).
-Due to the drone's symmetrical design, the periodic micro-motions of multiple propellers create events with notable symmetrical features (\eg, axial symmetry), which can serve as stable and distinctive features for the landing drone.
-Specifically, the rotation of the drone’s propellers generates high-frequency motion patterns.
-Thanks to the high-frequency sensing capabilities of both sensors, these patterns can be effectively leveraged as distinguishing features, enabling the suppression of low-frequency noise commonly present in real-world environments.
-In extracting drone-related measurements, we leverage both the periodic micro-motion and shape features of propeller rotation, as well as the symmetry across different propellers.
+\textbf{Drone physical knowledge-aid extraction.} \RR{ Since each platform supports one drone landing at a time, we need to identify features of the landing drone and use them to extract landing drone-specific measurements from the aligned tracking results.
+Our findings reveal three distinctive features for landing drones: \textit{(i)} periodic micro-motions (e.g., propeller rotation) observed as temporal oscillations in the event stream; \textit{(ii)} structural event patterns (e.g., circular patterns) produced by those micro-motions; and \textit{(iii)} symmetry-induced features (e.g., axial symmetry) arising from drone’s multi-propeller design.
+Together, these complementary features provide cues for reliably detecting landing drone from surrounding objects.}

-$(i)$ \textit{Periodic micro motion feature-based extraction.} The rapid periodic micro-motions of the propellers induce high-frequency bursts of events, resulting in a significantly higher number of events generated by the drone compared to other objects in the environment.
-Therefore, we transform the spatio-temporal distribution of events into a heatmap and apply statistical metrics to isolate drone measurements leveraging this feature.
-Specifically, within a time window $[i, i + \delta i]$, events are binned into a 2D histogram where each bin corresponds to a spatial region (\eg, $5\times 5$ pixels).
-Bins containing propeller rotation tend to accumulate more events due to rapid light intensity changes.
-Meanwhile, these propeller rotations generate bipolar events within a bin, while background motion and noise typically result in unipolar events (\eg, from flying birds).
-Therefore, we select bins with propeller rotation based on event counts and the proportion of positive events, favoring those with higher counts and a more balanced ratio.
+$(i)$ \textit{Periodic micro motion-based extraction.} \RR{ The rapid periodic micro-motions of the propellers produce high-frequency bursts of events, leading to a substantially larger event count for drones compared to surrounding objects.
+Further details are provided in Appendix A. Leveraging this property, we transform the spatio-temporal distribution of events into a heatmap and apply statistical metrics to isolate drone-induced measurements.
+Specifically, within each time window $[i, i + \delta i]$, events are aggregated into a 2D histogram, where each bin corresponds to a spatial region (e.g., $5\times 5$pixels).
+Bins containing propeller rotations accumulate more events due to rapid light intensity changes.
+Moreover, propeller motion produces bipolar events within a bin, while background motion and noise typically generate unipolar events (e.g., flying birds).
+We therefore identify propeller-related bins by considering both event count and positive-to-negative event ratio, selecting bins with higher counts and a more balanced polarity distribution. }